Yon Visell, Ph.D.

 Phone: 805 893 8352

-Dr. Visell is Assistant Professor at the University of California, Santa Barbara, in the Department of Electrical and Computer Engineering, Media Arts & Technology Graduate Program, and Department of Mechanical Engineering (by courtesy).
+Dr. Visell is Associate Professor at the University of California, Santa Barbara, in the Media Arts & Technology Graduate Program, Department of Electrical and Computer Engineering, and Department of Mechanical Engineering.
 Trained in engineering and physics, he received the PhD in Electrical and Computer Engineering from McGill University in 2011, working with Prof. Jeremy Cooperstock on haptics and virtual reality technologies.
-From 2011-2012, he undertook postdoctoral research on haptics with Prof. Vincent Hayward at Université Pierre et Marie Curie in Paris, France.
-Prior to joining UCSB, he served as Assistant Professor of Electrical and Computer Engineering at Drexel University (2013-2015) in Philadelphia, PA.
-He received the MA and BA degrees in Physics from The University of Texas, Austin and Wesleyan University respectively.
+From 2011 to 2012, he was a postdoctoral researcher working on haptics with Prof. Vincent Hayward at Université Pierre et Marie Curie in Paris, France.
+Prior to joining UCSB, he served as Assistant Professor of Electrical and Computer Engineering at Drexel University (2013 to 2015) in Philadelphia, PA.
+He received MA and BA degrees in Physics from The University of Texas, Austin and Wesleyan University respectively.

-Dr. Visell spent more than five years in industrial R&D at leading technology companies.
-He was the lead DSP developer at Ableton, where he contributed iconic audio processing algorithms to award-winning music software that is used worldwide.
-He performed speech recognition R&D at Vocal Point Inc., now part of Nuance (makers of the Siri voice assistant), and sonar R&D at ARL Austin.
-He worked in interactive art and design at FoAM, Belgium, at the Interaction Design Institute Ivrea, and at the art-architecture-technology non profit Zero-Th, which he co-founded in 2005.
-His creative works have exhibited at prominent cultural venues around the world, including the Centre Pompidou (Paris, France), SIGGRAPH (New Orleans, LA), Phaeno Science Center (Wolfsburg, Germany), and the Biennale of Design St.-Etienne (St. Etienne, France).
+Dr. Visell also spent more than five years in industry working at technology companies.
+He was the digital signal processing developer at Ableton from 2001 to 2003, where he wrote algorithms that have shaped music produced by artists ranging from The Roots to Pat Metheny, Daft Punk, and Deadmau5.
+Prior to that, he was a research scientist working on speech recognition at Vocal Point Inc., which is now part of Nuance Inc. (makers of the Siri voice assistant).
+Prior to that, he designed an auditory display for underwater sonar at ARL, in Austin, TX.
+Dr. Visell later worked in interactive art, design, and robotics research at the University of the Arts Zurich, at FoAM, Belgium, at the Interaction Design Institute Ivrea, and at the art-architecture-technology group Zero-Th, which he co-founded in 2004.
+His creative works and activities have been presented at cultural venues including Ircam / Centre Pompidou (Paris, France), SIGGRAPH (New Orleans, LA), Phaeno Science Center (Wolfsburg, Germany), La Gaité Lyrique (Paris), the Oboro Center (Montreal), and the Biennale of Design St. Etienne (France).

-Dr. Visell has served as an expert consultant to industry and in intellectual property matters, including testimony before the International Trade Commission.
+Dr. Visell has served as an expert consultant to industry and as an expert witness in intellectual property matters before the International Trade Commission and USPTO.